planetfederal/qgis-suite-plugin/doc/gui.rst

 - QGIS style item

 	- *Publish*.
 Publishes the selected style.
-Since only vector layers suport SLD in QGIS, raster layers are not listed in this group.
+Since only vector layers support SLD in QGIS, raster layers are not listed in this group.

 - QGIS project item